felixlopz/hubrise-test-task/content/apps/restajet/en/overview.md

 Once connected to HubRise, you can use RestaJet to:

-- Push orders to HubRise, including order statuses.
+- Push orders into HubRise, including order statuses.
-- Push customer information to HubRise.
+- Push customer information into HubRise.
 - Pull the menu from a HubRise catalog.

 RestaJet can be connected to HubRise via the RestaJet support line.